xaviermouy/SoundScope/README.md

 There are 2 ways to use SoundScope:

 ### Download the latest binary
 This is the easiest way as it does not require to install anything.
-The binaries are uploaded in this Google folder: [SoundScope binaries](https://whoi-my.sharepoint.com/:f:/g/personal/xavier_mouy_whoi_edu/EtRGhOyVbSJMiLBs0DetDyEBRdaVMQP_BdA4Yoeb_if65w?e=WdTdzE)
+The binaries are uploaded for each release here: [SoundScope binaries](https://github.com/xaviermouy/SoundScope/releases)
-Download the latest zip file, unzip it, and double click on soundscope.exe to launch the application.
+Select your release version, go to Assets, download the zip file, unzip it, and double click on soundscope.exe to launch the application.

 ### Clone the Github repository
 This is more involved as it requires to install python and required python libraries.
 For instructions see the "Development notes" section below.